-A. Informal Review

-An applicant may request an informal review of the Authority's decision to deny the applicant's participation in the Housing Choice Voucher Program.

-Families and eligible singles are considered "applicants" from the date of their completed preapplication submission until denial of assistance or execution of the lease and Housing Assistance Payments contract, at which time the applicant becomes a "program participant."

-An applicant may request an informal review if the applicant:

-- 1. Is denied a voucher;

-- 2. Is denied participation in the Program;

-- 3. Has assistance denied or delayed because of the immigration status of family member.

-Informal reviews will not be granted to applicants who dispute:

-- 1. Their lottery number; - 2.
-The number of bedrooms stated on the voucher; - 3.
-A determination that a unit does not meet or comply with Housing Quality Standards; - 4.
-A determination that a proposed lease is unacceptable; - 5.
-A decision to not approve a request for an extension of the term of the voucher; - 6.
+A. Informal Review B. C. A An applicant may request an informal review of the Authority's decision to deny the applicant's participation in the Housing Choice Voucher Program.
+Families and eligible singles are considered "applicants" from the date of their completed pre-app submission until denial of assistance or execution of the lease and Housing Assistance Pacontract, at which time the applicant becomes a "program participant."
+1.-An applicant may request an informal review if the applicant: 1. a.-Is denied a voucher; a b Is denied participation in the Program; b c.
+Has assistance denied or delayed because of the immigration status of family member.
+Informal reviews will not be granted to applicants who dispute: 2. aTheir lottery number; b.
+The number of bedrooms stated on the voucher; b.
+A determination that a unit does not meet or comply with Housing Quality Standards or NSPIRE; c. d.
+A determination that a proposed lease is unacceptable; d. e.
+A decision to not approve a request for an extension of the term of the voucher; e.f.
 General policy issues or class grievances.

-Ineligible applicants will be promptly provided with a letter stating the reason for their ineligibility, and offering them an opportunity for an informal review.
-The notice will contain:

-- 1. A brief statement of the reason(s) for the decision, - 2.
-A statement that the applicant may submit a written request to the Authority for an informal review of the decision if he/she disagrees with the decision, and - 3.
+3.-Ineligible applicants will be promptly provided with a letter stating the reason for their ineligibility, and offering them an opportunity for an informal review.
+The notice will contain: 3. a.-A brief statement of the reason(s) for the decision, a. b.
+A statement that the applicant may submit a written request to the Authority for an informal review of the decision if he/she disagrees with the decision, and b.c.
 A statement that the request must be made within fifteen (15) calendar days from the date of the notice,